Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Related Work

-With the growing interest in the use of ML for power systems, the significance of adversarial MLsgAPPs becomes more prevalent.
-However, none of the above mentioned survey papers covers the topic of adversarial attacks on MLsgAPPs.
-To the best of our knowledge, there is no thorough survey available for the vulnerability assessment for MLsgAPPs.
+Overall, we compare the related review papers in Table \ref{tab:Advantagescompare}.
+These papers are compared from the aspects of the domain, whether reviewing the attack and defense approaches or not, whether considering the domain-specific properties or not, and whether considering the system-level vulnerabilities.
+With the growing interest in the use of ML for power systems, the significance of the vulnerability of MLsgAPPs is becoming more prevalent.
+However, none of the above-mentioned survey papers covers the topic of adversarial issues of MLsgAPPs.
 Our survey fills this gap by conducting a comprehensive survey via collecting and summarizing the key results about the vulnerability of MLsgAPPs.